-GMMD 412 EXPERIMENTAL DIGITAL VIDEO Fall/Spring, 3 credit hours the elements of performance, scripting, sound, computer graphics, and video techniques, as well as have in-group discussions about student- and professional-produced films.
+GMMD 412 EXPERIMENTAL DIGITAL VIDEO Fall/Spring, 3 credit hours

+This course builds upon the technical, compositional and production techniques learned in GMMD 301 and GMMD 102.
+Through tutorials, studio assignments, critiques, and research, students will utilize advanced techniques and conceptual approaches to produce and critique several digital video works.
+Students will combine the elements of performance, scripting, sound, computer graphics, and video techniques, as well as have in-group discussions about student- and professional-produced films.
 Three hours lecture per week.
 Prerequisites: Digital Photography (GMMD 201) and Introduction to Design (GMMD 102), or permission of instructor.